Pylons/pyramid/docs/narr/templates.rst

 comparison purposes.

-In the example above, the path ``templates/foo.pt`` is relative to the directory in which the file which defines the view configuration lives.
+In the example above, the path ``templates/foo.pt`` is relative to the directory containing the file which defines the view configuration.
 In this case, this is the directory containing the file that defines the ``sample_view`` function.
 Although a renderer path is usually just a simple relative pathname, a path named as a renderer can be absolute, starting with a slash on UNIX or a drive letter